-Are you a STUDENT interesting in taking Dual Credit?
+Are you a High School student interested in taking Dual Credit at your High School?

 *Parents please visit our PARENT page

 The PCC Dual Credit program offers local high school students the opportunity to earn college and high school credit simultaneously before they receive their high school diploma.
 Benefits of the program are:

 - Enhances the ability and skills to do college-level work and aids students in gaining confidence for college success

 - Students may earn enough credit to gain advanced standing when admitted to college full-time and are entitled to register earlier for classes

 - Save money by receiving free college credit and shorten the amount of time, after high school, required to complete at college